arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/DBMS/DBMS-notes/DBMS-2.md

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/1d7245a9-2678-44c6-94e7-3e13d2fc3c70)

-* No value i. e NULL, it is fine
+* No value i.e NULL, it is fine
 * If it is **value** then it should be **unique**.

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/b3c80c80-3c30-47b7-807b-f6cfb0d875be)